The Average Litter Size of Persian Cats

 Proper nutrition is vital for a pregnant Persian cat to support the growth and development of the kittens.
 Consult with your veterinarian to determine the best diet for your cat during pregnancy.
 High-quality, nutrient-rich cat food formulated for pregnant or nursing cats can provide the necessary nourishment for a healthy litter.

-See also Best Places to Find a Persian Cat
+See also How to Draw a Persian Cat in Easy Steps

 Creating a comfortable environment